1971–72 NFL playoffs: NFC: Dallas Cowboys 14, San Francisco 49ers 3

-Dallas won the NFC East with an 11–3 regular season record and defeated the NFC Central champion Minnesota Vikings 20–12 at Metropolitan Stadium in the Divisional Round to advance to the NFC Championship game.
-San Francisco won the NFC West with a 9–5 regular season record and defeated the NFC East runner-up Washington Redskins 24–20 at Candlestick Park in the Divisional Round to reach the NFC title game.
-This was also the Cowboys' first season at the brand new Texas Stadium in the Dallas suburb of Irving, Texas.
+Dallas won the NFC East with an 11–3 record and defeated the NFC Central champion Minnesota Vikings 20–12 at Metropolitan Stadium in the Divisional Round to advance to the NFC Championship game.
+San Francisco won the NFC West with a 9–5 record and defeated the NFC East runner-up Washington Redskins 24–20 at Candlestick Park in the Divisional Round to reach the NFC title game.
+This was also the Cowboys' first season at the brand new Texas Stadium in the Dallas suburb of Irving.
 Since the Cowboys were on the road for the Divisional Round, the title game in San Francisco was the first NFL playoff game at Texas Stadium.
+Both teams played on artificial turf in their home stadiums.
+The 49ers moved to an expanded Candlestick Park in 1971, which had artificial turf from 1970 through 1978.

-As was the case in 1970, these teams did not play each other the 1971 regular season, thus their most recent meeting was Dallas' win in the 1970 NFC title game.
-Their most recent regular season game, which was on November 27, 1969, at the Cowboys' former home, the Cotton Bowl, had ended in a 24–24 tie.
+As was the case in 1970, the teams did not meet in the regular season, thus their most recent game was Dallas' win in the 1970 NFC title game, the final NFL game at Kezar Stadium.
+Their most recent regular season game, in 1969 on Thanksgiving at the Cotton Bowl, ended in a 24–24 tie.

-In the first playoff game at Texas Stadium, the Cowboys defense dominated the 49ers offense by allowing only 61 rushing yards and 9 first downs, and forcing 3 interceptions.
+In the first playoff game at Texas Stadium, the Cowboys' defense dominated the 49ers' offense, allowing only 61 rushing yards, nine first downs, and forcing three interceptions.

-In the second quarter, Dallas defensive end George Andrie intercepted a screen pass from John Brodie and returned it 7 yards to the 49ers 2-yard line to set up Calvin Hill's 1-yard touchdown run.
-This would be the only score of the game until 6:52 remained in the third quarter, when Brodie's 24-yard completion to tight end Ted Kwalick set up Bruce Gossett's 28-yard field goal.
+Scoreless into the second quarter, veteran Dallas defensive end George Andrie intercepted a screen pass from John Brodie and returned it seven yards to the 49ers' two to set up Calvin Hill's one-yard touchdown run.
+This was the only score of the game until the middle of the third quarter, when Brodie's 24-yard completion to tight end Ted Kwalick set up Bruce Gossett's 28-yard field goal.